LorinRicker/wallowa/README.md

 **dclrename.rb** -- An alternate or partner implementation of top-level processing for the DCL `rename` emulated command -- it provides for a test harness and exploratory platform for this process, with an eye to future wildcard processing enhancements.
 It's also the first place to implement and test additional renaming schemes, like UPPER- and lower-casing, CamelCasing, snake_casing, "convert all spaces to underscores" and its inverse, and compression of multi-runs of ' ' and '_' characters.

 **dir.rb** -- My career has long been associated with the VMS operating system, and my fingers and eyes have spent thousands of hours on the DCL command line.
 I guess I've viewed tens-of-thousands of directory listings, so I've developed habits and preferences based on that long use and exposure.
 When I came to embrace Linux and its shells for my desktop and laptop systems, I found the output of the `ls -la` command particularly frustrating -- the essential information's all there, but it's entirely in the wrong order!
 Well, why can't I do Linux directory listings in (near) VMS/DCL format?
 This script does just that.  `dir` also uses the `ResetGlobbing` function to turn off shell (bash) globbing, allowing the script to receive arguments like `*.rb` unexpanded in ARGV, and to handle wildcard globbing internally.

+**eval.rb** -- A utility and demo script which exercises the full capabilities of `lib/ppstrnum`'s `thousands`, `numbernames`, `pp_numstack`, `asc_numstack` and `desc_numstack` methods.
+Accepts the ARGV vector as an arithmetical expression to `eval` (with filtering to avoid arbitrary code attacks).
+This script has evolved: 1.
+It was originally conceived as a means to evaluate numeric (arithmetic) expressions involving `Bignum` numbers (a deprecated class with v2.4+, all's Integer and Numeric now).
+Then, 2.
+Recognized how to make this work for Math trigonometric and transcendental methods too; this added a heap of functionality.
+Then, 3.
+Ephiphany: The core `eval` method works generically for `String` methods, and possibly other things.
+Trend here is towards generality, eliminating assumptions about "how it ought to work."

 **ezekiel.rb** -- This program is a *toy* which plays with the (bogus) numerology/gematria espoused by the 2007 novel "The Ezekiel Code" by Gary Val Tenuta (Outskirts Press).
 Tenuta's numerology (algorithm, referred to as "cross-adding") is spelled out in Chapter ~2~ of the novel.
 The plot of this story hinges upon the "great significances" of various phrases and words as cross-added by this numerology -- See the companion text file `Ezekiel Numerology Test Phrases.cross_sums` for a (nearly) complete list of cross-added phrases/words (and noting a few errors in the novel-author's own sums).
 The author of this program in no way endorses, or even believes in, the numerological and/or religious notions and ideas put forth ion that novel; however, it is amusing to play with (and cross-check) the various sums and cross-sums from that work of fiction -- if only to demonstrate that one can "make great significance" out of damn near any/every cross-sum you can compute!